hyperledger-archives/grid-rfcs/0000-catalog.md

 catalog, or a subset of "catalog_products" in state with the intention of modifying the catalog_products to fit a different scheme.
 It reduces the overhead needed to recreate a catalog.
-Generally organizations have a single "master" catalog that they use to build "subcatalogs" customized for their business partners.
+Generally organizations have a single "master" catalog that they use to build "sub-catalogs" customized for their business partners.

 To perform any of the **catalog actions** agents will need the following